sebastian-dille/DeepLightSep/README.md

   * **/data/makeTrain3.py:**
   * **/models/networks.py:** added the JointColoLoss, the actual color-aware loss function
   * **/models/threelayers_color_model.py:** python class for the new color loss model
-  * **trainSingleColorLoss.sh:** shell script to train the network on a multi-GPU research cluster
+  * **trainSingleLoss.sh:** shell script to train the network on a multi-GPU research cluster
-  * **trainDoubleColorLoss.sh:** shell script to train the network on a multi-GPU research cluster
+  * **trainDoubleLoss.sh:** shell script to train the network on a multi-GPU research cluster

 ### Pretrained model: